 Responsive Web Design vs. Adaptive Web Design

 It’s no longer viable to focus on platform optimization with a siloed approach (a separate desktop vs. mobile strategy).
 Research from Google has found that 90% of people move between devices to accomplish a goal.
-Thus, a user experience must incorporate all contexts: an experience that begins on mobile must be able to transition onto desktop or tablet and back effortlessly.
+Thus, a user experience must incorporate all contexts: an experience that begins on mobile must be able to transition onto a desktop or tablet and back effortlessly.

 Currently, responsive web design (RWD) is a popular method to accomplish this.
 RWD allows web applications (websites) to correctly format on any screen size.